 Adria Mobil is a Slovenian brand established in 1965 when the country was part of Czechoslovakia and behind the Iron Curtain.
 It gained autonomy in 1990 and is now a well-regarded European manufacturer with a modern and innovative product range.

-Adria motorhomes and caravans first appeared in Australia a year or so back, imported by now-ASX listed Apollo Tourism & Leisure Ltd (think Apollo rentals and Talvor motorhomes).
+Adria motorhomes and caravans first appeared in Australia a few years ago, imported by now-ASX listed Apollo RV Sales.
 Apollo is also the Australian licensee of the Winnebago brand in Australia and New Zealand, and as such has been concentrating on establishing it, rather to the detriment of Adria’s excellent product range.
-Given the ADR hoops they must have jumped through and the quality and price point of the Adria range, it’s mystifying to say the least as to why there hasn’t been an all-out push to market the brand locally.
+Given the ADR hoops they must have jumped through and the quality and price point of the Adria range, it’s mystifying, to say the least as to why there hasn’t been an all-out push to market the brand locally.

 Five is Alive….

 The Coral 660 XL SCS is a C-class motorhome (meaning it has an over-cab bed) that seats and sleeps five – an unusual number to be sure.
 Also unusual for a European design, it features a slide-out that houses the bed and even more unusually, the slide-out is in the rear wall.